Speed Management Hub

 Education delivers knowledge and training delivers skill, however the evidence so far does not indicate how these influence drivers’ perceptions of risks and consequences.
 Studies of most post-license driver training programs have shown to be ineffective and sometimes harmful to road safety.
 One of the main reasons for this is that any benefits gained through this knowledge and skill are outweighed by a greater risk from overconfidence following the training.

 The goal of community engagement is to develop and enhance their participation in road safety and decision-making and raise awareness within them of their own personal behavior in contributing towards improved road safety.
-The City of Toronto, Canada engaged the public in dialogue with respect to lowering speed limits through their website found here.
+The City of Surrey, Canada engaged the public in dialogue with respect to lowering speed limits through their website found here.

 Community engagement is also important in that the local community is more likely to accept the change in speed limit and subsequent enforcement of this if they are made aware of the risks and benefits of speed effective speed management.
 There are also examples where decision makers have supported speed limit changes due to community pressure, and this comes from increased community engagement, including through the efforts of NGOs.